-The complications that stem from having multiple parties involved in the insurance payment process call for a solution that is more flexible, efficient, and secure.
+The complications that stem from multiple parties being involved in insurance payment processing call for a solution that is flexible, efficient, and secure.

 The process of issuing payment from an insurer to a provider is fraught with complications and delays.
 Insurers commonly enlist the services of a third-party administrator (TPA) to manage the supporting documentation and distribute the funds accordingly.
 TPAs then outsource the financial portion of the equation to a payment solutions company, who is typically nothing more than a program manager that hires a card processor to execute the payments.
 This series of corporate handshakes makes the payment process cumbersome, opaque, and vulnerable to breakdowns in the system that are difficult to identify and remediate.
 Contracting a payment solution company that can oversee the process from end-to-end offers support, flexibility, and enhanced security.